About 100 people die from Vibrio vulnificus infections every year. An expert explains who is most at risk, and how to stay safe.

 “The words flesh-eating might make you think that if you touch it, it will degrade your skin on contact, and that’s not true,” she says.
 “You have to have a pre-existing cut—or you have to eat raw, contaminated seafood or chug a whole lot of contaminated water—for it to get into your bloodstream; it can’t break down healthy, intact skin.”

 Men over 50 are at higher risk

 Almost every case of serious illness or fatality from vibriosis occurs in men over 50, says Barbarite, and most are people with compromised immune systems because of a condition like liver disease, heart disease, or diabetes.
-(Healthy immune systems are usually able to fight off infections before they become life-threatening.
-According to the doctor's case report, the tattooed man did have chronic liver disease.)
+(Healthy immune systems are usually able to fight off infections before they become life-threatening.)
+Perez reportedly has Parkinson's disease, and according to the doctor's case report, the tattooed man from 2017 had chronic liver disease.

 “Studies have shown that estrogen can actually combat infections, so that’s why we see it more in males than in females,” says Barbarite.
 Men also tend to have higher levels of iron, she adds, which the bacteria need to thrive.

 Contact with contaminated fish and shellfish is also a risk factor, and crabs are known to carry Vibrio bacteria on their shells.
 “If that bacteria gets into a cut, it can get into your bloodstream and progress very rapidly,” says Barbarite.
 “Within 12 hours it could be fatal.”